cancellogic/Hoeffding-Integer/README.md

 # Hoeffding Dependence Coefficient in Integer Form
 This is Wassley Hoeffding's 1948 equation for detecting -frequently nonlinear- relationships in data or variables.
 Wassley Hoeffding was there at the founding of modern non-parametric statistics and Hoeffding's work has inspired decades of additional work.
-(Evygene Slutsky may have anticipated some of Hoeffding's work on dependence, but cold war, stoic man and little published in the west.)

 Hoeffding D = 30 [ (n-2)(n-3)Sum[(Qi-1)(Qi-2)] + Sum[(Ri-1)(Ri-2)(Si-1)(Si-2)] - 2(n-2)Sum[(Ri-2)(Si-2)(Qi-1)] ] / [ n(n-1)(n-2)(n-3)(n-4)]